docQodly/docs/docs/language/basics/lang-control-flow.md

     :(Boolean_Expression)
        statement(s)
     else
- end case
+ end
 ```

 or:
 ```4d
- case of
+ switch
     else
        statement(s)
- end case
+ end
 ```

 :::

-## while...end while
+## while...end

-The formal syntax of the `while...end while` control flow structure is:
+The formal syntax of the `while...end` control flow structure is:

 ```4d
  while(Boolean_Expression)
  	statement(s)
     {break}
     {continue}
- end while
+ end
 ```

-A `while...end while` loop executes the statements inside the loop as long as the Boolean expression is TRUE.
-It tests the Boolean expression at the beginning of the loop and does not enter the loop at all if the expression is FALSE.
+A `while...end` loop executes the statements inside the loop as long as the Boolean expression is true.
+It tests the Boolean expression at the beginning of the loop and does not enter the loop at all if the expression is false.

 The `break` and `continue` statements are [described below](#break-and-continue).

-It is common to initialize the value tested in the Boolean expression immediately before entering the `while...end while` loop.
-Initializing the value means setting it to something appropriate, usually so that the Boolean expression will be TRUE and `while...end while` executes the loop.
+It is common to initialize the value tested in the Boolean expression immediately before entering the `while...end` loop.
+Initializing the value means setting it to something appropriate, usually so that the Boolean expression will be true and `while...end` executes the loop.

 The Boolean expression must be set by something inside the loop or else the loop will continue forever.
-The following loop continues forever because *NeverStop* is always TRUE:
+The following loop continues forever because *NeverStop* is always true:

 ```4d
- NeverStop:=True
+ NeverStop=true
  while(NeverStop)
- end while
+ end
 ```

 If you find yourself in such a situation, where a method is executing uncontrolled, you can use the trace facilities to stop the loop and track down the problem.
-For more information about tracing a method, see the [Error handling](error-handling.md) page.
+For more information about tracing the code, see the [Error handling](lang-error.md) page.

 #### Example

 ```4d
- var index : Integer
+ var index : integer
- var result : Text
+ var result : string
  index = 0
  while (index <= 10)
- 	result=result+String(index)+" "
+ 	result=result+string(index)+" "
  	index += 1
- end while
+ end
  //result: "0 1 2 3 4 5 6 7 8 9 10 "
 ```